Major events are listed below – look also at the monthly listing that Enterprise House produces >>HERE<<

 On your bike to help Arts Alive on the road

-Chose from one of three routes (28, 45 and 68 miles) to suit your cycling ambition.
-Friendly atmosphere, handmade participant medals and great homemade cakes at feed stops in village halls en-route.
+Choose from a variety of routes to suit your cycling ambition.
+Friendly atmosphere, unique ‘edible medals’ for participants and great homemade cakes at feed stops in village halls en-route.
 Do yourself a favour and support the arts! www.artsalive.co.uk entries via British Cycling website. www.britishcycling.org.uk

 Teams of 2 with tandems swim cycle and run starting from The Community College and SpArC grounds Bishop’s Castle.